-Project monitoring helps to track project performance and progression using key performance indicators (KPIs) agreed during project planning.
+Project monitoring is focused on tracking project performance and progress using key performance indicators (KPIs) agreed upon during project planning.

 Core to this phase is identifying when a change is needed, what the change entails, and how to implement the change with minimum impact on the direction of the project.

-Techniques and tools for project monitoring include status reports, real-time dashboards, scoreboards, Earned Value Management, and milestone tracking.
+Techniques and tools for project monitoring include status reports, real-time dashboards, scoreboards, and Earned Value Management.

-Next, define two to five KPIs to track and measure your success.
+Next, define two to five KPIs (Key Performance Indicators) to track progress to this goal.
 Suggestions include: